-At 31st March 2018 the Council's borrowing for General Fund purposes will total £6.0 million.
-This will be made up of three loans from the Public Works Loan Board (PWLB) as shown in the table at 4.0.
+As at 31st March 2020, the Council's outstanding borrowing for General Fund purposes stood at a total of £13.2 million.
+This was made up of two loans from the Public Works Loan Board (PWLB), and £8m of short-term borrowing, as shown in the table at 4.0.

-Up until the end of 2015/16 the Council was able to utilise cash balances which it had in the form of short-term investments, grants and capital reserves to help in the funding of its capital programme and as a result had not been forced to increase long term borrowing despite carrying out ambitious schemes both in the General Fund and Housing Revenue Account.
+Up until the end of 2015/16, the Council was able to utilise cash balances, held in the form of short-term investments, grants and capital reserves, to help in the funding of its capital programme.
+Consequently, the Council was able to avoid increasing its long term borrowing, despite carrying out ambitious schemes both in the General Fund and Housing Revenue Account.